Wallace Center at Winrock International

 The goals of this subaward program are to:

-• Work directly with Native American, Black, Hispanic or Latino/a/e, Asian, and/or other historically underserved farmers on novel or innovative techniques, methods, or approaches that reduce nonpoint source pollution and increase the sustainability and resiliency of their operations;
+• Work directly with historically underserved farmers on novel or innovative techniques, methods, or approaches that reduce nonpoint source pollution and increase the sustainability and resiliency of their operations;

 • Leverage partnerships to increase knowledge sharing and collaboration within and among historically underserved communities;